jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Variational Monte Carlo algorithms

 and the notation $\llangle \cdot \rrangle_\theta$ for an expectation value with respect to $p_\theta(\mathbf s)$.
 Since typical quantum operators are sparse in the computational basis, the sum $\sum_{\mathbf s'}$ in Eq.~\eqref{eq:Oloc} can be evaluated efficiently.

 By contrast, the sum over all basis states, $\sum_{\mathbf s}$, in Eq.~\eqref{eq:expectation_value} becomes unfeasible for large system sizes $N$, because the Hilbert space dimension grows exponentially with $N$.
 Therefore, one has to resort to Monte Carlo (MC) sampling of $p_\theta(\mathbf s)$ to efficiently estimate these expectation values; for this purpose, only the functional form of $\psi_\theta(\mathbf s)$ must allow for efficient evaluation \cite{van_den_Nest2009}.
-Then samples $\{\mathbf s^{(1)},\ldots,\mathbf s^{(N_{\text{MC}})}\}_{\mathbf s\sim p_\theta(\mathbf s)}$ can be obtained using, e.g., Metropolis sampling, and the expectation value can be approximated by the empirical mean
+Then samples $\{\mathbf s^{(1)},\ldots,\mathbf s^{(N_{\text{MC}})}\}_{\mathbf s\sim p_\theta(\mathbf s)}$ can be obtained using, e.g., the Metropolis-Hastings algorithm, and the expectation value can be approximated by the empirical mean